yureek/S-HealthStack.github.io/pages/documentation/app creation/configuring-the-app.md

 > }
 > ```
 > Refer to [https://firebase.google.com/docs/android/setup](https://firebase.google.com/docs/android/setup){:target="_blank"} for details.
-1. Associate your app with the backend system and portal study.
+2. For full-stack implementations only, associate your app with the backend system and portal study.
    > In **starter-app/app/src/main/res/values/strings.xml**, update the lines at the bottom of the file that specify your backend system's endpoint and your study's project ID, for example:
    >
    > ```